 Children and chocolate

 Easter and Christmas are a fun time for children.
 There are Easter eggs, Christmas chocolate and sweet treats to be eaten and Easter egg hunts they’ll want to be part of.
 Having diabetes doesn’t stop them from being part of the fun.

 Remember if you or your child carb counts, check the chocolate label so that you can calculate how many carbs have been eaten and adjust insulin doses accordingly.

-- Try choosing good-quality dark chocolate (70% cocoa is best).
+- Instead of 'diabetic' chocolate, try choosing good-quality dark chocolate (70% cocoa is best).
 It has a stronger taste than milk chocolate, so you are likely to eat a bit less.

 - Decide how much you are going to eat and put the rest of the chocolate away, out of reach.
 This should help prevent you from having 'just one more piece' and eating more than you planned to.